-Learn a solid foundation of the tools Adobe Lightroom 4 and Adobe Photoshop CS6 have to offer the photographer interested in advanced image making.
-This one-week course provides an in-depth investigation into capturing images and using a workflow methodology to have images arrive at the photographer’s intended vision.
+Learn a solid foundation of the tools Adobe Lightroom 5 and Adobe Photoshop CC have to offer the photographer interested in advanced image making.
+This one-week course provides an in-depth investigation into capturing images and using a workflow methodology for photographers to create images in their intended vision.
 Working with raw files, students use both global and local adjustments in Lightroom to control color and contrast and then move onto Photoshop for further refinement.
 Fundamental Photoshop concepts such as retouching and adjustment layers, along with masking, layer blending and sharpening techniques are covered and practiced in the lab.
-The focus of image manipulation is to maintain image quality and prepare images for printing on various paper options.
-Other topics explored throughout the week are image content and composition, camera controls and lens choice, file management and workflow concepts, specific considerations for both color and black and white images, histograms and controlling color from capture to output.
+The focus of image manipulation is to maintain image quality and prepare images for printing on various papers.
+Other topics explored throughout the week are image content and composition, camera controls and lens choices, file management and workflow concepts, specific considerations for both color and black and white images, histograms and controlling color from capture to output.

 Advanced Lightroom techniques, core Photoshop basics including layers, masks, adjustments, selections, and photography tools.
 Advanced camera functions and deeper understanding of light and composition.